con-schy1/Analytics_AdBlocker/README.md

 <h3>Example 1</h3>

-1) If you find an Ad look at it in the Browser's Dev tools. <br>
+1) If you find an Ad, look at it in the Browser's Dev tools. <br>

 It will look something like:
 ```